IPCA report into police pursuit crash that killed two in St Lukes Rd, Auckland

 Chaichumphon took "two of humanity's best souls in just one punch".

-Renee Talaimanu told the Auckland District Court there was no way her brother would have been ok with the car travelling at such "dangerous and ridiculous speeds".
+Renee Talaimanu told the Auckland District Court there was no way her brother would have been okay with the car travelling at such "dangerous and ridiculous speeds".

 He had just been accepted into the New Zealand Police College, she said.